-Essay Writing: Argumentative Essay (Self-Paced)
+Essay Writing: Argumentative Essay (Ages 11+)

 5-Lessons: Students Ages 11+ will learn what makes an argumentative essay, how to find sources, outlining, revising, and editing.